On the Probabilistic Approximation in Reproducing Kernel Hilbert Spaces: Existence and Uniqueness

 admits an optimizer $\hat{f} \in \mathscr{H}(K)$.
 Furthermore, if $p>1$, the optimizer is unique. \end{corollary}

-In the special case where $p=2$ and $\mathscr{H}$ is a \textit{Hilbert} subspace of $L^2(X,\mu)$, such a unique closest vector is classically given by the orthogonal projection of $g$ onto $\mathscr{H}$.
-Although $L^p(X,\mu)$ is not a Hilbert space for general $p\neq 2$, our corollary (under some assumptions) provides such a unique optimizer in the probabilistic approximation sense, which can be viewed as "projections" to the given subspace.
-Our next result involves adding an extra regularization term to the minimization problem.
-In statistical regression and machine learning, a regularization term is preferred to perform variable selection, enhance the prediction accuracy, and prevent overfitting.
-Examples of such practice are ridge regression \cite{hoerl1970ridge} and Lasso regression \cite{tibshirani1996regression}.
-In this paper, we consider the following minimization problem with regularization:
+In the special case where $p=2$ and $\mathscr{H}(K)$ is a \textit{Hilbert} subspace of $L^2(X,\mu)$, such a unique closest vector is classically given by the orthogonal projection of $g$ onto $\mathscr{H}(K)$.
+Although $L^p(X,\mu)$ is not a Hilbert space for general $p\neq 2$, our corollary (under some assumptions) provides such a unique optimizer in the probabilistic approximation sense, which can be viewed as ``projection'' onto the given subspace.